15 Books and Stories about Immigration

 Soon her brother is reunited with her parents while Elizabeth is left to couch surf as she tries to graduate High School in the hopes of making it to an Ivy League college and better the lives of her entire family in the process.

-Why We Like it Elizabeth’s candid, vulnerability shines a light on the hardships immigrant families face in both facing prejudice and gaining access to the American dream.
+Elizabeth’s candid, vulnerability shines a light on the hardships immigrant families face in both facing prejudice and gaining access to the American dream.
 Her story is a true testament to grit and survival in the face of adversity.

 We are not from here

 Wowza.
-This is the book American Dirt should have been, an own-voices tale of the migrant journey into the USA.
+This is the book American Dirt should have been, an own-voice tale of the migrant journey into the USA.
 This tale doesn’t give erroneous detail to lighten the load of the harrowing, impossible journey to the north.

 Infinite Country